-We are a small, welcoming Lutheran church in downtown Oshkosh.
-We invite All people to join us for Sunday Worship at 10:15 am, as well as for all the activities of the congregation.
-We celebrate our musical program, our welcome of families and our local and world-wide support of refugees and former refugees.
-It is important for us to reach across denominational boundaries and we live this commitment out through our partnership with Immanuel United Church of Christ in Neenah, WI.
+We are a small, welcoming Evangelical Lutheran church in downtown Oshkosh.
+We invite All people to join us for Sunday Worship at 10:15 am, as well as all activities of the congregation.
+We celebrate our musical gifts, our spiritual gifts, and the gift of fellowship.
+We support families locally and refugees world-wide.
+It is important for us to reach across denominational boundaries and appreciate the common good we all share.
+We live in this commitment through our partnership with Immanuel United Church of Christ in Neenah, WI. and all those that we interact with.

 Pastor Jen Czarnota serves in the pastoral office for St. John's.
 Her individual style of preaching, explaining the Scriptures and worship leadership greatly enhance our life together.
 She is also available for pastoral care needs during the week.